recurly/recurly-commerce-docs/docs/SUBSCRIPTION MANAGEMENT/free-trial.md

    * No product swap required
    * Set **Special Discounts** to **None**

-## Request Engineering assistance
+## Request engineering assistance

-Provide the following to Engineering:
+Provide the following to Support:

 * Your Shopify store URL prefix (from **Settings > top-left**)
 * The name of the paid offer